suhasbhairav/jsprojects/README.md

 - Stripe Checkout in React
 - Social Media App with Login
 - All applications to have MongoDB as Database
-- React JS apps with Rapid APIs as API Source: https://rapidapi.com/collection/list-of-free-apis ; https://rapidapi.com
+- React JS apps with Rapid APIs as API Source
 - React JS Apps that use Node.JS API Projects (Rapid API apps)
 - A Text Editor in React JS (Similar to Google Docs)
 - Authentication Frameworks : Keycloak, Okta